-Yes all rosehips are edible.
-The ‘Hip’ is actually the fruit of the rose.
-The tastiest ones foragers usually gather are Dog Rose (Rosa canina), this is the traditional rose that was used in bygone days for all those old fashioned recipes you might come across in your decrepitly ancient cookbooks, and the Japanese Rose (Rosa rugosa) , an invasive that can be found in most cities, and has ‘Hips’ the size of a large conker!
-Although they have big ‘Hips’, the flavour is quite watery, so is not that suited to making things like rosehip syrup, but is excellent in jams, jellies, vinegars etc.
+It has ‘Hips’ the size of a large conker!
+Although they have big ‘Hips’, the flavour is quite watery, so is not that suited to making things like rosehip syrup, but is excellent in jams, jellies, vinegar etc.

 Are All Rosehip Seeds Edible?

 I’ve answered this question pretty fully in my article “Are Rose Hip Seeds Poisonous”.